-The Federal Highway Grant Anticipation Note Trust Fund was established by the Act.
+The Federal Highway Grant Anticipation Note Trust Fund was established by the Senior Federal Highway Note Act.
 The Trust Agreement establishes within the Federal Highway Grant Anticipation Note Trust Fund a Revenue Account and a Project Fund.
 The Revenue Account is held and administered by the Trustee and constitutes part of the security for the Notes.
-The Act provides that all Federal Highway Reimbursements, any other funds hereafter appropriated to the Federal Highway Grant Anticipation Note Trust Fund, and investment earnings thereon and on the proceeds of the Notes issued pursuant to the Trust Agreement shall be held by the State Treasurer or designee as trustee of the Federal Highway Grant Anticipation Note Trust Fund and not on account of the Commonwealth and, as further set forth in the Act, may be expended without further appropriation for payment of Senior Trust Agreement Obligations.
-The Act further provides that such funds are impressed with a trust for the benefit of the owners of the Senior Notes, including the 2010A Senior Notes.
+Pursuant to the Trust Agreement, all Pledged Federal Highway Revenues received by the Commonwealth and any other moneys deposited with or paid to the Trustee for application in accordance with the Trust Agreement, including any Direct Payments related to the Notes, are required to be deposited within two business days of receipt by the Commonwealth into the Revenue Account of the Federal Highway Grant Anticipation Note Trust Fund.
+Such moneys may be expended without further appropriation for payment of Trust Agreement Obligations.
+The Trust Agreement also establishes the following Funds and Accounts, which are separate from the Federal Highway Grant Anticipation Note Trust Fund.